South DelhiNRISoldSell With UsAbout

 Because TDS is deducted on the full sale consideration — not just the gain — the default deduction is almost always higher than your actual tax liability.
 On a ₹10 crore sale, the standard 14.95% TDS is ₹1.495 crore.
 If your actual gain-based tax liability is ₹50 lakh, the excess ₹1.045 crore sits with the government until you file your ITR and wait 6–18 months for a refund.

-A lower deduction certificate (applied for via Form 13 under Section 197) instructs the buyer to deduct TDS only on your actual estimated tax liability.
-Your CA files the application on the TRACES portal (traces.gov.in), providing your gain calculation and documentation.
+A lower deduction certificate instructs the buyer to deduct TDS only on your actual estimated tax liability.
+Your CA applies for it on your behalf — you can only apply once a signed Agreement to Sell is in place between buyer and seller.
 The Income Tax Department typically takes 15–45 days to issue the certificate.

 The certificate must be obtained before registration.
 Start the process 2–3 months before your planned sale date.

-After deducting TDS, the buyer must deposit it with the government by the 7th of the following month and file Form 144 (formerly Form 27Q, renamed under the Income Tax Act 2025 from 1 April 2026) — the quarterly TDS return for payments to non-residents — within 15 days of the quarter end.
-This is different from Form 26QB, which is used for resident seller transactions.
+After deducting TDS, the buyer deposits it with the government by the 7th of the following month and files the quarterly TDS return for NRI transactions (Form 144, formerly Form 27Q — renamed from 1 April 2026) within 15 days of the quarter end.
+This is a different form from the one used for resident seller transactions, and buyers unfamiliar with NRI deals sometimes file the wrong one.

-Form 16A is the TDS certificate the buyer issues to you after filing Form 144.
-You need Form 16A to file your Indian income tax return and to support your repatriation documentation.
-Ensure your advisor tracks this — delays in Form 16A mean delays in everything downstream.
+The buyer then issues you a TDS certificate (Form 16A) confirming the amount deducted and deposited.
+You need this certificate to file your Indian income tax return and to support your repatriation documentation.
+Ensure your advisor tracks this — delays in the TDS certificate mean delays in everything downstream.

 The net sale proceeds (after TDS) must first land in your NRO (Non-Resident Ordinary) account in India.
 From there, you can repatriate up to USD 1 million per financial year (April–March) without RBI approval.
 Amounts above this limit require a separate RBI application.